apollographql/apollo/docs/source/platform/schema-validation.md

 description: Check if schema changes are safe or breaking by comparing against live server traffic
 ---

-Making schema changes is a natural part of evolving your API over time.
-GraphQL is flexible, and there are certain change types, like removing a field, that could be potentially breaking to clients in the field

-As GraphQL schemas evolve over time, it's important to make sure that changes to the schema never break actively running clients and queries by accident.

-As GraphQL scales within and organization and your schema evolves, it's important to validate that changes

-As GraphQL scales within an organization, it’s important in schema evolution to keep current queries and clients in mind and to avoid breaking changes.
-Some organizations take the approach of _never_ making schema changes that might be breaking, which leads to an ever-growing schema and reduced api accessibility.
-In reality, removing fields and updating return types is safe when done with tools that guarantee no change will ever break an active query.

-As such, schema change validation is one of the cornerstones of the [Apollo Platform](/docs/intro/platform.html) and we've built a set of tools to make the workflow possible.
+There are many types of schema changes that can be potentially braeking to clients, like removing a field, if made without special consideration.
+For safety, some organizations take the approach of _never_ making these types of changes, but this leads to an ever-growing schema and reduced API flexibility over time.
+In reality, making these types of changes to a schema can be very safe as long as you have tools in place to ensure that no queries are broken in the process.

+Apollo provides a tool to protect for exactly this scenario called **schema validation**.

-> **Note:** Schema validation is an Apollo Platform feature available on the [Team and Enterprise plans](https://www.apollographql.com/plans/).
-To get started, sign up for [Engine](https://engine.apollographql.com) and upgrade to a [Team plan](https://engine.apollographql.com/upgrade).
+> **Note:** Schema validation is an Apollo Platform feature available on the [Team and Enterprise plans](https://www.apollographql.com/plans/) of [Apollo Engine](https://engine.apollographql.com).

 <h2 id="schema-validation">How it works</h2>

-Schema validation is an Apollo CLI command that is configured and run within your server's repository.
-When you run `apollo service:check`, the command fetches the necessary data from Engine's schema registry and trace warehouse to perform validation.
-Engine computes a schema diff and then compare each change in the diff against the live usage data from your server to determine if any of the changes are "breaking changes" for any of your clients or queries.
+Schema validation is run through the Apollo CLI by executing the `apollo service:check` command.
+Apollo will generate a diff between your local schema and your most recently registered schema, then validate that the changes are safe by checking if any queries actively running against your graph will be affected.

 Here's how it works:

 1. You run `apollo service:check` locally or in CI.
 The proposed schema is sent to Engine's schema registry.
 1. Engine creates a diff between the local schema and the most recently published schema in the registry.
-1. Engine fetches a list of all operations sent to your service in the last day (time window is [configurable](#cli-advanced)).
+1. Engine fetches a list of all operations sent to your graph in the last day (time window is [configurable](#cli-advanced)).
 1. Engine walks through the schema diff change-by-change and compares against the operation list to see if the changes will affect the behavior of any operations.
 1. Engine returns the schema diff and indicates any breaking changes found.
 1. The CLI prints the output of this check with a link to view more details in the Engine UI.

 <h3 id="algorithm">Breaking change detection</h3>

+Not all schema changes are potentially breaking.
+Some changes, like adding a field, will always be safe and never cause unexpected behavior for active clients.
+Other changes, like removing a field or changing a return type, can potentially affect the behavior of clients making queries that use those fields.
+These are what we consider potentially breaking changes.

-The following sections describe the rules that Engine uses to determine when a change type will fail the `apollo service:check` command and return a non-0 exit code.
-These failing changes, if deployed without special consideration, could cause clients to experience unexpected behavior from your API.
+If schema validation detects that a proposed schema has a potentially breaking change, the `apollo service:check` command will return a non-0 exit code.
+Apollo schema validation will detect breaking changes according to the following rules:

 #### Removals

 Each of these change types removes a schema element.
-If an element is being actively used by an operation and is removed from your schema, your GraphQL layer will start returning errors to the dependent operations.
+If an element of your graph is being actively used by an operation and it is removed, your GraphQL layer will start returning errors to the dependent operations.

 <ul>
   <li id="FIELD_REMOVED">